nginxinc/nginx-ingress-workshops/OSS/labs/lab4/readme.md

-## Lab 4: Nginx Stub Status access
+## Lab 4: NGINX Stub Status access

 ## Introduction

 In this section, you are going to use the NGINX Stub Status to monitor the NGINX Ingress Controller.
-This is a standard Nginx feature to allow you to watch basic stats and triage any potential issues with the NGINX Ingress controller.
+This is a standard NGINX feature to allow you to watch basic stats and triage any potential issues with the NGINX Ingress controller.

 ## Learning Objectives

-- Deploy the Nginx Stub Status
+- Deploy the NGINX Stub Status
 - Test access to the Status Page

-### Deploy the Nginx Stub Service
+### Deploy the NGINX Stub Service

 We will deploy a `Service` and a `VirtualServer` resource to provide access to the NGINX Stub Status for statistics.
 NGINX Ingress [`VirtualServer`](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/) is a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) used by NGINX to configure NGINX Server and Location blocks for NGINX configurations.